On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Introduction

 \subsection{Acknowledgments}

 We would like to thank Vladimir Lazi\'c for proposing this topic and helpful discussions.
 We thank Frank-Olaf Schreyer for providing useful feedback on the construction of our examples.
-We also thank John Lesieutre for sharing with us the final version of his article.
+We thank John Lesieutre for sharing with us the final version of his article.
+We also thank the referee for careful reading and detailed suggestions.
 Both authors were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 286237555 - TRR 195.